How to Give Away a Free Ebook (and Get More Subscribers)

 noindex or password-protected page can be used to offer up the downloadable.

-Finally, if you’re a MarketPress user, creating a coupon code lets you use MarketPress’ built-in support for downloadable products and get potential customers back on your site.
+Finally, consider creating a coupon code for downloadable products and get potential customers back on your site.